cairis-platform/cairis/docs/projects.rst

 Creating a new project
 ======================

-The first stage of the design process involves establishing the scope of subsequent analysis.
+The first stage of any design process involves establishing the scope of subsequent analysis.
 CAIRIS supports this exercise by using the Properties form.

 .. figure:: projectSettings.jpg